 - The RMOW considers species at risk habitat in relevant development proposals.

-- The RMOW also partners with the Whistler Biodiversity Project, whose goal is to document as many species as possible in Whistler, including species at risk.
+The RMOW also collaborates on the Whistler Biodiversity Project; the goal of which is to document as many species as possible in Whistler, including species at risk.
 To date, researchers have documented over 3500 species in Whistler.
 The growing understanding of the diversity of species in Whistler's community helps to inform decision making and guide conservation initiatives.